sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * if you're gonna do open source, use `*nix`
         * macs are fine
         * using a virtual linux box is better
-            * but I'm not looking for another box to manage
+            * but I'm not looking for another box to administer
-                * learning one OS fairly well is enough work for me

 # The more technical stuff